athenian-robotics/lidar_navigation/README.md

 $ roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch
 ```

-Insert a maze model into Gazebo with:
+Add a maze model to the empty TurtleBot3 world with:
-1) Click on the *Insert* tab.
+1) Click on the *Insert* tab
-2) Click on one of the models under ~/catkin_ws/src/lidar_navigation/models.
+2) Click on one of the models under *~/catkin_ws/src/lidar_navigation/models*
-3) Align the maze model with the TurtleBot3 model.
+3) Align the maze model with the TurtleBot3 model
-4) Orient the screen with *ctrl-shift* mouse movements.
+4) Orient the screen with *ctrl-shift* mouse movements

 ## Launch Nodes